 In 2014, Parson helped develop Marcus Fuller into a quarterback who threw for 2,623 yards, eighth all-time at Brown, and ranked 14th nationally with 261.8 yards per game.

-Parsons was part of head coach Bob Chesney’s staff which directed the Hounds to a 6-5 overall mark, just the sixth winning season in program history.
+Parsons was part of head coach Bob Chesney’s staff at Assumption which directed the Hounds to a 6-5 overall mark, just the sixth winning season in program history.
 The team posted a perfect 5-0 road record in Northeast-10 play during the regular season, including three double-digit wins and just the second all-time victory over Bentley and the first in Waltham.
 Assumption also knocked off eventual Northeast-10 Champion American International by a 26-23 final.

 Parsons arrived at Assumption with Chesney from Salve Regina University, where he also served as offensive coordinator, coaching the quarterbacks for two years and the offensive line/tight ends for one.
 They posted a 23-9 record during their three seasons in Newport, RI.